heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 *Ȣ.* "Who are you?"
 The little man looks at her slyly.
-"I might ask you the same question."
+"According to legend, the demon Ashmedai (אשמדאי) was trapped inside a box of rock, which was wrapped about with chains of iron and cast into the sea."

 <p align="center">
   ⁂